 The operation of academies is overseen by: The Education and Skills Funding Agency (ESFA – a Department for Education executive agency); Schools’ inspectorate, Ofsted; and Regional Schools Commissioners (DfE appointees who each cover one of eight regions in England).

 Academies can have various tenure types, but many hold their sites on long leases from the local authority, for a nominal charge.

 There are controls on the disposal of academy (and maintained school) publicly-funded land.
 The Secretary of State’s permission is required for the disposal of publicly-funded school land or school land that was originally private but which has been enhanced at public expense.

 Where an academy converts from maintained school status, transferring staff are protected by TUPE (Transfer of Undertakings and Protection of Employment) arrangements.

 When hiring new staff, or in the case of entirely new academies and free schools, academy trusts can determine their own pay, terms and conditions for staff, providing they comply with employment law and any relevant terms in their funding agreements.

-The arguments for and against academies and free schools, and information on the Government’s wider schools’ policies are covered in a separate Library briefing paper:
+The arguments for and against academies, and information on the Government’s wider schools’ policies are covered in a separate historical Library briefing paper:

 Commons Briefing papers SN07059